livewire/livewire/docs/README.md

 * `composer install`
 * `cp .env.example .env`
 * `valet link` (or whatever you use to serve sites locally)
+* Go to `/docs/quickstart`

+## Building static site
+(within this directory)

+* `./generate-static-site`

+Running this command will generate static files inside the `docs/dist` folder.
+This get's auto-deployed to netlify on push.

 ## Adding/Modifying Pages